 Documenting the modernization process is essential.
 However, you must note that documentation doesn’t end when modernization begins.

-You must record any changes you introduce to the process—It’ll prepare you for any future growth and technical revisiting you may be doing later.
+You must record any changes you introduce to the process—this will prepare you for any future growth and technical revisiting you may be doing later.

 Modernize Your Legacy Systems with Imaginovation

-Migrating from a legacy system to a newer and modern one can be unsettling, but trust us, it brings great benefits to your business.
-Legacy modernization helps you keep up with the latest and trending technologies and gain better business value.
+Migrating from a legacy system to a newer, modern one can be unsettling, but trust us, it brings great benefits to your business.
+Legacy modernization services helps you keep up with the latest technologies and gain better business value.

 If you want to know if your legacy system needs an update, contact us at Imaginovation.
 We’ll be happy to help you stay competitive with modern and peak-performing technology.